MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUserTeamMembers.md

 # Set-CsUserTeamMembers

 ## SYNOPSIS
-Used to modify an user’s team members list.
+Used to modify an user's team members list.

 ## SYNTAX